CyborgUnplug/CyborgUnplug/README.md

 update routine (easily enabled).
 These components/aspects will be refined for the _Little Snipper_ and possibly folded back into this branch at a later date.

-All of the code in root/scripts, www/cgi-bin was written by Julian Oliver with the PHP (UI code) in www/ written by both Julian Oliver and Samim Winiger.
+All of the code in root/scripts, www/cgi-bin was written by [http://julianoliver.com](Julian Oliver) with the PHP (UI code) in www/ written by both Julian Oliver and [http://samim.io](Samim Winiger).

 BUILD
 -----